 In recent years inbound tourism numbers have grown consistently.
-This is confirmed by the number of tourists traveling to the Netherlands between 2010 and 2015, categorized by accommodation type booked.
+This is confirmed by the number of tourists traveling to the Netherlands between 2010 and 2018, categorized by accommodation type booked.
 Hotel accommodation showed the highest growth rate.
-If in 2010 the number of inbound tourists staying in hotels amounted to approximately 8.7 million, in 2015 it rose to roughly 11 million.
-When looking at the total number of tourists, it increased from approximately 15 million in 2015 to 15.7 million in 2016.
-Furthermore, forecasts predict that the number of inbound tourists will amount to roughly 16.2 million in 2017, indicating a trend of continuous growth in visits from abroad.
+If in 2010 the number of inbound tourists staying in hotels amounted to approximately 8.7 million, in 2018 it rose to roughly 14.7 million.
+When looking at the total number of inbound tourists, it increased from approximately 13.9 million in 2014 to 19 million in 2018.
+Furthermore, forecasts predict that the number of inbound tourists will amount to roughly 21 million in 2020, indicating a trend of continuous growth in visits from abroad.

 Looking at domestic holidays, more fluctuation in the number of vacation trips was evident than with in- and outbound destinations.
 However, this development does not reflect on domestic tourism expenditure in the Netherlands.
-Between 2009 and 2015, the domestic holiday market saw an increase in expenditure of approximately 200 million euros.
-When categorizing expenditure by accommodation, most of the domestic holiday spending covered bungalow vacations with roughly one billion euros in 2015.
+Between 2010 and 2018, the domestic holiday market saw an increase in expenditure of approximately 450 million euros.
+When categorizing expenditure by accommodation, most of the domestic holiday spending covered bungalow vacations with roughly 1.1 billion euros in 2018.

 Besides the positive effect of the tourism industry on the Dutch economy, travel agencies operating in the Netherlands profit from it as well.
-In 2015, TUI Netherlands generated a revenue of approximately 1.1 billion euros, whereas Corendon saw their revenue amount to roughly 450 million euros in the same year.
+In 2019, D-reizen saw their store volume amount to 217, whereas VakantieXperts and TUI had 198 and 136 stores respectively.